EnricoBarbieri1997/Geometric-Aware-Camera-Pose-Estimation/README.md

 # Project structure

 ## main.jl
 This is the file that should be run to the the experiment.
+No console parameters are required.
 It is divided into:

 - A synthetic data generation step at the start where cylinder of random transform (or identity for testing) and radiuses are generated
 - Then a fictitious camera is created